Classroom Transcript: Widgets vs. the API

 In this Localist Lesson, we’ll be breaking down when and how you should use Widgets or the API to curate your Localist events for promotional efforts.

-Widgets and the API enable admins and users to create events once in Localist then curate and publish them on other web pages.
+Widgets and the API enable admins and users to create events once in Localist then promote and publish them on other web pages.
 Both tools are publicly accessible.
 Widgets are generated by using the public Localist Widget Builder in just a few clicks, whereas events are pulled via the API with standard HTTP calls.

 Widgets.
 Once you’ve set your criteria in the Widget Builder, you will generate an embed code.
 This will produce fully formatted HTML based off of one of the three Localist provided templates, or a custom template of your design.
 This means no extra work will be required on your part at this time — just generate the embed code and place it on any webpage!